Skip to main content

 • Your endpoint must respond with a 2xx status within 10 seconds

-• After 10 consecutive failures, the endpoint is automatically disabled
+• After 50 consecutive failed deliveries, the endpoint is automatically disabled and you will receive an in-app notification

 Testing